 Four-Note Chord Voicings

-Lesson 6: Intro to Descending lines in Minor
+Intro to Tri-tone Substitution and Descending lines in Minor

 - A guitar, and a desire to learn